metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 Required:

 - `effect` (String) Required.
-The effect of the taint on pods that do not tolerate the taint.
-Valid effects are NoSchedule, PreferNoSchedule and NoExecute.
+The effect of the taint on podsthat do not tolerate the taint.Valid effects are NoSchedule, PreferNoSchedule and NoExecute.
 - `key` (String) Required.
 The taint key to be applied to a node.

 Optional:

-- `time_added` (String) TimeAdded represents the time at which the taint was added.
-It is only written for NoExecute taints.
+- `time_added` (String) TimeAdded represents the time at which the taint was added.It is only written for NoExecute taints.
 - `value` (String) The taint value corresponding to the taint key.